Gogoși

-Gogoși (/ro/), known as pancove in Transylvania, pampuște in Bukovina and crofne in Banat are Romanian sweet pastries similar to filled doughnuts.
+Gogoși (/ro/), known as pancove in Transylvania, pampuște in Bukovina and crofne in Banat are Romanian filled doughnuts.
 Gogoși is the plural form of the Romanian word gogoașă (/ro/).

 Gogoși are pieces of dough shaped into a flattened sphere that are deep-fried in oil and optionally dusted with icing sugar.
 They have a fluffy and airy consistency, no hole and are often filled.
 Gogoși fillings include chocolate, apricot jam, strawberry jam, cream cheese, or feta cheese.